AutoML-Research/information-pattern-group1/workshop/3_Template_Copy.md

 # Pattern Name
 *Give the pattern a short and descriptive name.*

+High noise in target in a small dataset.

 ## Goal
 *Describe the goal that you want to reach.
 The goal should be reachable by collecting information about the data, model or optimization process.*